EXCLUSIVE-Citigroup starts layoff talks after management overhaul -sources

 "We'll be saying goodbye to some very talented and hard-working colleagues," she wrote.

-(Reporting by Tatiana Bautzer, Saeed Azhar and Lananh Nguyen; Editing by Leslie Adler)
+(Reporting by Tatiana Bautzer, Saeed Azhar and Lananh Nguyen; Additional reporting by Anousha Sakoui and Andres Gonzales; Editing by Leslie Adler and David Goodman )

 ((tatiana.bautzer@tr.com; Mob: +1-646-2397968; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))